Simsdu/portofolio_cyber/README.md

 ## Platform covered
 **TryHackMe**

 A wide range of cybersecurity labs covering web exploitation, privilege escalation, networking, malware analysis, and more.
 This sections includes write-ups for the room i have completed.

 **OverTheWire**

-Wargame designed to teach practical fundamentals: Linux basics, permissions, cryptography, binary exploitation, and other core skills.
+I's a Wargame designed to teach practical fundamentals: Linux basics, permissions, cryptography, binary exploitation, and other core skills.
 Currently progress includes the *Bandit* wargame, with additional wargames to come.